 - Words (abstract): 189

+- References: 72

+- Figure: 1

-- References: 64- Tables: 3
+- Tables: 3

 - Supplementary appendices: 9 (in one separate PDF)

 Unstructured summary

 The aims of this Oncoplastic Breast Consortium (OPBC) initiative were to identify important knowledge gaps in the field of oncoplastic breast-conserving surgery (OPS) and nipple- or skin-sparing mastectomy (NSM/SSM) with immediate reconstruction and to recommend appropriate research strategies to address them.
 A total of 212 surgeons and 26 patient advocates from 55 countries prioritised the fifteen most important from a list of 38 identified knowledge gaps in two electronic Delphi rounds.
 An interdisciplinary OPBC panel of 63 stakeholders from 20 countries obtained consensus during an in person meeting to select seven of these fifteen knowledge gaps as research priorities: Firstly, the impact of OPS on quality of life and the optimal type and timing of reconstruction after NSM/SSM with planned radiotherapy should be addressed by prospective cohort studies at an international level.
 Secondly, the role of adjunctive mesh and the positioning of implants during implant-based breast reconstruction should ideally be investigated by randomised controlled trials of pragmatic design.
 Thirdly, BREAST-Q is a suitable tool to assess primary outcomes in these studies, but other patient reported outcomes metrics should be systematically evaluated and quality indicators of surgical morbidity further assessed.